flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Certainly, it’s worth seeing what the competition can offer before making any decisions, as the grass sometimes is greener.

 Changing network is easy too.
-Not quite as simple as staying with your current one, but you usually just have to request a PAC code from your current network then supply it (and a few personal details) to your new one.
+Not quite as simple as staying with your current one, but you usually just have to request a PAC code from your current network and then supply it (and a few personal details) to your new one.
 That way you’ll be able to keep your old number.

 Editorial Manager